amritpandey23/Course7_Website/Sessions/Session8.md

 6. Write a methods that takes a number and returns square root of it.

 7. Write a program to create an animal class and from that create three other classes of dog, cat and tiger.

+## Assignment 5

+Submit the github repo link of all the solved problems in python [here](https://forms.gle/SSavFc95zgN8zXb16).